Skip to content Skip to Programs Navigation

 News & Stories

-A different path to entrepreneurship: Saving blue-collar businesses
+Saving blue-collar businesses

 Four UNC graduates at Griffin Brothers Companies

-While many investors are searching for the next tech unicorn, other savvy funders are eyeing family-owned enterprises, the trades and so-called dirty jobs.
+While many investors are searching for the next tech unicorn, other savvy funders are eyeing family-owned enterprises, the trades and so-called “dirty jobs.”

 One of those investors is Mike Griffin (BSBA ’87), a partner at Griffin Brothers Companies (GBC) in Charlotte.
-For three decades his passion was growing his family’s consortium of dirty businesses.

 “We sold our founding business in 2016, and I thought that might be a time to start a private equity division and recruit people with an exceptional work ethic and limited means,” he says.
 “Now my passion is mentoring and coaching.
 I like to stay engaged with college kids, helping them find jobs and giving them advice.
 It’s about providing social capital.”